spinicist/QUIT/Docs/Developer.rst

 Tests
 -----

-QUIT programs are tested using the ``nipype`` wrappers and ``unittest``.
+QUIT commands are tested using the ``nipype`` wrappers and ``unittest``.
 To run the tests, first build and install ``QUIT`` (so that the executables are available in your ``$PATH`` variable), then ``cd`` into ``Python/Tests`` and then run ``python -m unittest discover``, which will run all of the tests.
 It is possible to run the test files individually as well.

-Most QUIT programs are tested by generating ground-truth parameter files with ``qinewimage``, feeding these into each ``QUIT`` program with the ``--simulate`` argument to generate simulated MR images with added noise, and then running them back through the ``QUIT`` program to calculate the parameter maps, and comparing these to the ground-truth with ``qidiff``. ``qidiff`` calculates a figure-of-merit based on noise factors, i.e. they are a measure of how much the signal noise is amplified in the final maps.
-In this way the tests also serve to illustrate the quality of the methods as well as whether the programs run correctly.
-For programs where a ground-truth image cannot be generated easily, the tests at least ensure that the program runs and does not crash.
+Most QUIT commands are tested by generating ground-truth parameter files with ``qi newimage``, feeding these into each ``QUIT`` command with the ``--simulate`` argument to generate simulated MR images with added noise, and then running them back through the ``QUIT`` command to calculate the parameter maps, and comparing these to the ground-truth with ``qi diff``. ``qi diff`` calculates a figure-of-merit based on noise factors, i.e. they are a measure of how much the signal noise is amplified in the final maps.
+In this way the tests also serve to illustrate the quality of the methods as well as whether the commands run correctly.
+For commands where a ground-truth image cannot be generated easily, the tests at least ensure that the command runs and does not crash.

 The ModelFitFilter
 ------------------

 The core part of QUIT is the ``ModelFitFilter`` and its dependent type ``FitFunction``, found in ``Source/Core/``.
 This is a sub-class of the ITK ``ImageToImageFilter``.
-The vast majority of QUIT programs declare an `Model` and `FitFunction` sub-class and use these to process the data. ``ModelFitFilter`` abstracts out most of the heavy lifting of extracting voxel-wise data from multiple inputs and writing it out to multiple outputs, leaving the ``FitFunction`` to process a single-voxel.
+The vast majority of QUIT commands declare an `Model` and `FitFunction` sub-class and use these to process the data. ``ModelFitFilter`` abstracts out most of the heavy lifting of extracting voxel-wise data from multiple inputs and writing it out to multiple outputs, leaving the ``FitFunction`` to process a single-voxel.
 A ``Model`` defines the number of expected inputs and their size, the number of fixed & varying parameters, and the number of outputs.

-Example: ``qidespot1``
+Example: ``qi despot1``
 ----------------------

-The structure of ``qidespot1`` is similar to most QUIT programs, and is a good example of most features.
+The structure of ``qi despot1`` is similar to most QUIT commands, and is a good example of most features.
 At the start are the includes (obviously).
 After that several ``FitFunction`` subclasses are defined, as well as a Ceres cost-function.
 The Ceres documentation is excellent, so refer to that for more information.
-After all the ``FitFunction`` classes are defined, the main program body begins.
-At the start of the program, all the command-line options are defined and then parsed.
+After all the ``FitFunction`` classes are defined, the main command body begins.
+At the start of the command, all the command-line options are defined and then parsed.
 Then the various inputs are read and passed to the ``ModelFitFilter``, which is then updated.
 Finally, the outputs are written back to disk.